 Judith Wittwer is the first woman to head the Süddeutsche Zeitung.
 Since July 2020, she has headed the editorial office of Germany's largest subscribed daily newspaper together with Wolfgang Krach.
 Previously, the 42-year-old Swiss was editor-in-chief of the Zürcher Tages-Anzeiger.
 From 2011 to 2014 she worked as business editor for the Handelszeitung of the Axel Springer Verlag.
 Wittwer studied economics, law and political science (Master of International Affairs and Governance) at the University of St. Gallen (HSG) and completed her diploma training at MAZ - Die Schweizer Journalistenschule.
 She is married and mother of two daughters.

-In the free basic version you can follow the program of the Adlon Stage live in the stream as before.
+In the free basic version, you can follow the Adlon Stage program live in the stream as before.

-In addition, your registration includes trhee months' access to all digital contents of the Süddeutsche Zeitung (SZ Plus) from the date of the event.
-This access is included in the purchase price, ends automatically and can be used on up to five devices.
+In addition, your registration includes six months' access (or three months' access for digital participation) to all digital contents of the Süddeutsche Zeitung (SZ Plus) from the date of the event.
+This access is included in the purchase price, ends automatically and can be used on up to five terminals.